Featured Video: Small Batch Pastry Cream – 3 Flavors

 Profiteroles and Eclair have a trademark of having a hollow center.
-The hollow center holds the filling.
-I always wondered how it ended up having a hollow center, and how come it “puff” and expand eventhough the dough doesn’t use and leavening agent like baking powder or baking soda?
-This is why.
+The hollow center holds the custard filling.
+I always wondered how it ended up having a hollow center, and how came out “puff” and expand eventhough the dough doesn’t use and leavening agent like baking powder or baking soda?
+Let me tell you why.

 This is often a struggle as a lot of factors can affect the consistency and texture of the choux paste, just like when making French Macarons.
 Sometimes, no matter how you follow exactly the ingredients , measurement and steps, it just doesn’t come out the way you expect it to be.

 Finished choux paste should be soft, smooth and be able to be piped.
 Not too stiff and not to runny to the point that it starts to drip out of the tip even without squeezing the piping bag.
 It should be similar to photo above, see how it flows down freely?